MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Dataset

 \subsubsection{Web-Scale Corpora}

-One subset of our pre-training data is derived from web-scale datasets including Nemotron-CC~\citep{cicero2024nemotron4}, MagaCorpus~\citep{xu2024magacorpus}, and FineFineWeb~\citep{map2024finefineweb}.
-It also contain synthetic data generated by rephrasing web text originating from Nemotron-CC and MagaCorpus.
+One subset of our pre-training data is derived from web-scale datasets including Nemotron-CC~\citep{su2025nemotroncc}, MGACorpus~\citep{hao2025reformulationpretrainingdataaugmentation}, and FineFineWeb~\citep{map2024finefineweb}.
+It also contains synthetic data generated by rephrasing web text from Nemotron-CC and MGACorpus.